 Impact Description Proposed Approach To Assessment Including Description Of Any New Data Collation Required And Any Analyses (Such As Modelling) potentially affecting recreation activities and other socio-economic and tourism activities. platform installation, and the associated activity or displacement effects on each of the identified receptors.
 Direct disturbance and damage to existing marine assets and infrastructure Direct interaction with other assets which could result in direct damage or alteration in operation of the asset, including marine recreation and other socioeconomic and tourism activities.
 This assessment will consider the mitigation measures and will determine the sensitivity of receptors to the proposed activities with these measures in place.
-Demographic and Service Demand Impacts, including short term accommodation demand The potential influx of new people into the area to support the development and construction the Project may have impacts on the demand for community services and structure of the population.
-The change in demand as a result of the Project will be assessed against the baseline demand for these services in the study areas.
+Demographic and Service Demand Impacts, including short term accommodation demand area to support the development and The change in demand as a result of the Project will be assessed against the baseline demand for these services in the study areas.
 This will allow the magnitude of impact and sensitivity of each receptor to be identified.
 The significance of each impact will then be assessed in line with the general approach outlined in Section 5.
-Operation and Maintenance 2 Economy Employment and GVA impacts associated with the O&M of the Project.
+Operation and Maintenance Economy Employment and GVA impacts associated with the O&M of the Project.
 This will include impacts within all of the study areas.
 Quantitative input-output economic modelling based on expected level of expenditure in each area.
 Tourism Economy Changes to visitor behaviour as a result of the O&M of the offshore and onshore elements of the Project, which will impact on the performance of the tourism economy This assessment will be informed by the comparative performance of the tourism economy in areas that have experienced similar effects due to the operation of energy infrastructure.
 Recreational Assets Changes to behaviour and outcomes of recreational users as a result of the offshore and onshore elements of the Project.
 This assessment will be informed by the likely effects that may be experienced by individual assets due to the construction of energy infrastructure and how this is likely to change visitor behaviour.
 In particular it will consider the likely magnitude of any effect, such as visual, traffic or noise, and the sensitivity of each asset to such effects.